Half the time, twice the classroom experience.

-Earn your M.Ed. in Early Childhood Education with Initial Teacher License in a teacher residency program based in Somerville Public Schools, Somerville, MA.
+Earn your M.Ed. in Early Childhood Education in a teacher residency program based in Somerville Public Schools, Somerville, MA.

 The 14-month program begins in June and extends through the school year.
 You will work with experienced teachers in preschool, kindergarten, first, or second grade classrooms.
 Most of your classes will take place at Lesley's Cambridge campus; the practicum seminar and two courses will be taught on-site in Somerville.